-The academic calendar year is defined as a minimum of 24 earned credits and 30 instructional weeks for undergraduate programs; 12 earned credits and 32 instructional weeks for graduate/doctoral program.
+The academic calendar year is defined as a minimum of 24 earned credits and 30 instructional weeks for undergraduate programs; 16 earned credits and 32 instructional weeks; 12 earned credits and 32 instructional weeks for doctoral programs.

 Students are required to adhere to the classroom posting required and complete assignments within the required timeframe.
 Please see the Class Attendance and Participation section of the University Policy Handbook.